acho01/summarizer/README.md

 # Summarizer

-Summarizer is GPT-3 based simple chrome extension which enables to provide short summaries for any web site which is currently opened in a tab.
+Summarizer is GPT-3 AI based simple chrome extension which enables to provide short summaries for any web site which is currently opened in a tab.

 ## Setup
 - run **npm run build**